French Onion Soup Pasta

 It would also be delicious with a Caesar Salad or a Kale Salad!

-Freezing: You can freeze this recipe for up to 3 months.
+Freezing: We don’t recommend freezing pasta, because it can get kindof mushy when reheated.
+However, you can freeze this recipe for up to 3 months.
 We like these molds for freezing.

-Reheating: You can reheat this recipe in the microwave or on the stove.
+Reheating: You can reheat this recipe in the microwave or on the stove top.
+We recommend adding a little bit of chicken broth when reheating it on the stove.

 Other one-pot pasta recipes: